oktagonia/oktagonia.github.io/docs/blog/pragsol/p.md

 before Adam and Eve.
 In other words, the theory of the paleontologist-Satan makes the exact same predictions as the theory of paleontology; the only difference being that propositions of the first start with "To fool us, Satan did ___."
 Due do this effect, no experiment can tell us which one is false.
-All the observabale implications of the two are identical, and the non-observable implications are, well, unobservable %{(Note "Satan is assumed to not show his face around the Earth after the Jesus incident.
+All the observable implications of the two are identical, and the non-observable implications are, well, unobservable %{(Note "Satan is assumed to not show his face around the Earth after the Jesus incident.
 Read <i>Paradise Lost</i> for more information.")}%.
 So how do we pick which one to believe in?

-Having introduced this dilemma, Scott then goes over some of the various unsatisfactory soltions before presenting the standard rationalist argument: the theory of paleontology is simpler, so it is better.
-This inovcation of Occam's razor is not entirely obvious—it's certainly not obvious to William of Occam.
+Having introduced this dilemma, Scott then goes over some of the various unsatisfactory solutions before presenting the standard rationalist argument: the theory of paleontology is simpler, so it is better.
+This invocation of Occam's razor is not entirely obvious—it's certainly not obvious to William of Occam.
 But I do think that it makes sense.
 The paleontologist-Satan theory is the paleontology theory *plus* some of other stuff.
 This already makes it less likely than the normal